 Alive.

-Had I not paid attention, this moment would have not happened.
+Had I not paid attention, that moment could have slipped by and this moment right now would have not existed.
 It was a usual thing for her.
 For me?
 The usual thing for me was to worry.
 Not the worrying in the typical, mot-à-mot way.
 But worrying somewhere in the back of my mind.
 Subtly and almost all of the time.
-I like to know that everyone around (and in the world, ideally) is well.
-And kind.
-But, oh, the great, magical moments, lived with just the same kind of people (great, magical) I completely forget about worrying with!
-That’s when the extraordinary happens.
+I like knowing that everyone around me is well.
+That, ideally, everyone in the world is being kind to everyone.
+It’s the kind of world where great, magical moments are lived.
+Moments when I completely forget about worries — and the extraordinary happens.

 PS: now good luck with the not worrying part!

-The last PS.
+The last P.S. to the P.S.
 I think.
 See?
 Think.
 I didn’t say I feel.
-So, hm… What I’ve come to understand is that life has a way of surprising you and is, in fact, interested in your truth.
-So (I just took a deep breath), no matter the worrying, things are always working out and people don’t change, they just become more of who they are which is great, because I’m becoming more of who I am, so yay to us!
+So, hm… What I’ve come to understand is that life has a way of surprising you and is, in fact, interested in your truth, that no matter the worrying (I just took a deep breath), things are always working out, that people don’t change, they just become more of who they are which is great, because I’m becoming more of who I am and you’re becoming more of who you are, so yay to us!
 You can’t worry and love at the same time.

 Whooh!
 I wrote it in bold to make sure you see it.
 It was important, no?
 Flying like there’s no tomorrow.